Manuscript Preparation

 References

-2.1 Title & List of authors
+2.1 Title and List of Authors

 The title page should include:

-A concise and informative title
+• A concise and informative title

-Name(s) of the author(s) *Spell all the authors’ names in full.
+• Name(s) of the author(s)

-Affiliation(s) and full postal address(es) of the author(s)
+• Affiliation(s) and full postal address(es) of the author(s)

-E-mail address of the corresponding author
+• E-mail address of the corresponding author

 2.2 Abstract and Keywords